Do you want to live an exciting experience teaching in a Spanish School?

 Instructions for the recommender, save the official letter of recommendation as first name, last name Recommendation, for example JohnSmithRecommendation.

-1.- If you meet one or more of the criteria below:
+GROUP 1: send your application here, if you meet one or more of the criteria below:

 - Is traveling to Spain from the USA or Canada and needs to apply for a visa